Reconstruction era: Restoring the South to the Union

 During the Civil War, the Radical Republican leaders argued that slavery and the Slave Power had to be permanently destroyed.
-Moderates said this could be easily accomplished as soon as the Confederate States Army surrendered and the Southern states repealed secession and accepted the Thirteenth Amendment–most of which happened by December 1865.
+Moderates said this could be easily accomplished as soon as the Confederate States Army surrendered and the Southern states repealed secession and accepted the Thirteenth Amendment—most of which happened by December 1865.

-President Lincoln was the leader of the moderate Republicans and wanted to speed up Reconstruction and reunite the nation painlessly and quickly.
-Lincoln formally began Reconstruction on December 8, 1863, with his ten percent plan, which went into operation in several states but which Radical Republicans opposed.

-1864: Wade–Davis Bill

 Lincoln broke with the Radicals in 1864.
 The Wade–Davis Bill of 1864 passed in Congress by the Radicals was designed to permanently disfranchise the Confederate element in the South.
 The bill asked the government to grant African American men the right to vote and that anyone who willingly gave weapons to the fight against the United States should be denied the right to vote.
-The bill required voters, fifty percent of white males, to take the "ironclad oath" swearing that they had never supported the Confederacy or been one of its soldiers.
+The bill required voters, fifty-one percent of White males, to take the Ironclad Oath swearing that they had never supported the Confederacy or been one of its soldiers.
 This oath also entailed having them to swear a loyalty to the Constitution and the Union before they could have state constitutional meetings.
 Lincoln blocked it.
 Pursuing a policy of "malice toward none" announced in his second inaugural address, Lincoln asked voters only to support the Union in the future, regardless of the past.
 Lincoln pocket vetoed the Wade–Davis Bill, which was much more strict than the ten percent plan.

 Following Lincoln's veto, the Radicals lost support but regained strength after Lincoln's assassination in April 1865.